dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
- yeah so far the
+ yes so far the
 further
-benefit of the audience if I could try to make a simple analogy tell me if you like this so if I believe when there's a forest fire the the fireman can can burn a ring around it right basically and so then they go and try to put out the fire inside the ring but at so worst-case
+benefit of the audience if I could try to make a simple analogy tell me if you like this so if I believe when there's a forest fire the the fireman can burn a ring around it right basically and so then they go and try to put out the fire inside the ring but at so worst-case